Amboseli National Park in Southern Kenya is home to more than 1,700 African elephants.

-Kenya's Amboseli National Park is home to more than 1700 African elephants who have been studiously observed, catalogued, and protected by the Amboseli Elephant Research Project (AERP) since 1972, when internationally-renowned researcher Cynthia Moss founded the project in 1972.
+These elephants have been studiously observed, catalogued, and protected by the Amboseli Elephant Research Project (AERP) when internationally renowned researcher Cynthia Moss founded the project in 1972.
 Thus began what was to become the longest running African elephant field research project in the world.

-Through our Amboseli Trust for Elephants and public education of the Amboseli project, our support of the AERP helps to pay for much-needed items like repairs to research vehicles, film, computers, and the salaries of the research assistants.
+Through our Amboseli Trust for Elephants and public education of the Amboseli project, our support of the AERP helps to fund much-needed items like repairs to research vehicles, film, computers, and the salaries of the research assistants in Amboseli National Park.

 In the Field N. America